Talent Management at the Department for International Development

 Impact’s report proposed a strategic approach to improving staffing in Fragile States.

-"The final report produced by Impact was of high quality demonstrating that the consultants listened effectively and had a strong grasp of the strategic organisational drivers.
+"The final report produced by Impact was of a high quality, demonstrating that the consultants listened effectively and had a strong grasp of the strategic organisational drivers.
 The work involved sensitive conversations with a range of staff and senior management, and without exception the consultant team applied a style which won the confidence of staff and which respected the use of sensitive data.
 I would not hesitate to work with Impact in the future." - Jane Clark , Head of HR Strategy and Change